zeroc-ice/ice/csharp/BuildInstructions.md

 Upon completion, the Ice assemblies are placed in the `Assemblies` subdirectory.

+You can add Strong Naming signatures to Ice assemblies by setting the following environment variables:

+ - PUBLIC_KEYFILE Identity public key use to delay sign the assembly
+ - KEYFILE Identy full key pair use to sign the assembly

+If only PUBLIC_KEYFILE is set the assemblies are delay sign during build and you must re-sign the assemblies with the full identity key pair.

+If both PUBLIC_KEYFILE and KEYFILE are set or only KEYFILE is set the assemblies are fully signed during build using KEYFILE.

+You can also sign the Ice binaries with Authenticode, by setting the following environment variables:

+ - SIGN_CERTIFICATE to your Authenticode certificate
+ - SIGN_PASSWORD to the certificate password

 If you want to build the test suite without building the entire source base, use this command: